EPE-GOV-BR/epe4md/cran-comments.md

     There was 1 NOTE:

-* checking R code for possible problems ...
+* checking package dependencies ...
 NOTE
-    There are no visible binding for some global variables
+  Imports includes 21 non-default packages.
+  Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
+Move as many as possible to Suggests and use conditionally.

+  All the packages listed in the import field are used.

 ## Downstream dependencies